Russian jet intercepts US drone over Black Sea, forcing it down

 The State Department planned to reach out to Russian officials to express its concerns, Kirby said, but it was unclear if it had already done so.

-The U.S. would not be deterred from flying in international airspace and over international waters, including over the Black Sea, as a result of Tuesday’s incident, Kirby said.
+Kirby added that the U.S. would not be deterred from flying in international airspace and over international waters, including over the Black Sea, as a result of Tuesday’s incident.

-The fallout from Tuesday’s incident will be closely watched, given the tensions between Washington and Moscow for the past year over Russia’s invasion of Ukraine.
+The fallout from the incident will be closely watched, given the ongoing tensions between Washington and Moscow over the Russian invasion of Ukraine.

-The U.S. has imposed sanctions on Moscow to slow its war effort and provided military and economic assistance to Ukraine, as have European allies.
-Russian President Vladimir Putin has responded by claiming support for Ukraine has amounted to aggression toward Moscow.
+The U.S. has imposed sanctions on Russia to slow its war effort, and like other European allies, has also provided military and economic assistance to Ukraine.
+Russian President Vladimir Putin has responded by claiming that support for Ukraine amounts to aggression toward Russia.

-Washington and Moscow have attempted to keep lines of communication open during that time to avoid unnecessary escalation in conflict.
+But Washington and Moscow have attempted to keep lines of communication open during the past year to avoid unnecessary escalation in conflict.